seabass04/GoogBot/README.md

 # GoogBot
-Googbot is program that can add events to your Google Calander through the command prompt.
+ Utilizes Google Calander API to add events to your Google Calander through the command prompt.